Mean fields and fluctuations in compressible magnetohydrodynamic flows: Introduction

+MHD simulations of galaxies employ domains of scale $10\kpc$ and larger, and contain kiloparsec-scale structures that would be associated with mean-field dynamics \citep[e.g.,][]{Slyz:2003, Dobbs:2008, Hanasz:2009, Kulesza-Zydzik:2009, Dobbs:2010, Pakmor:2016, Pakmor:2017, Rieder:2016, Rieder:2017}.
+Such simulations can also support a small-scale magnetic field driven by dynamo action \citep[][]{Pakmor:2016, Pakmor:2017, Rieder:2016, Rieder:2017}.
+However, since computational limits restrict the resolution of such simulations to order $10 \p$, these simulations are unable to fully model physics such as the injection of SN energy into the ISM and must rely on a simplified prescription.
+Thus, whilst scale separation may be obtained and lead to useful results for the magnetic field, such results for the velocity field may not be reliable.

+Simulations on the scale of interstellar clouds have provided powerful insight into the parsec and sub-parsec physics in the ISM \citep[e.g.,][]{Klessen:2000, Heitsch:2001, Brandenburg:2007}.
+Such simulations drive turbulence at specific wavenumbers to simulate ISM turbulence.
+Whilst scale separation may be possible, it would be a separation between the parameterised injected flow and any resultant smaller-scale flows.
+Thus, the results from these scale separations may not be fully informative.

 The division of the Navier--Stokes and magnetohydrodynamic (MHD) equations into evolution equations for the mean flow and the fluctuations has been explored for both ensemble averaging and filtering of the fluctuations (also known as coarse-graining); i.e., volume averaging via convolution with a compact kernel.
 The Reynolds rules of averaging are not satisfied for this procedure but this is not an obstacle to developing a mathematically sound formalism that leads to evolution equations for averaged quantities and their moments \citep{Germano:1992}.
-The most widely known application of this technique is to subgrid models for large eddy simulations of turbulent flows \citet{Meneveau:2012}. \citet{Eyink:2018} and \citet{Aluie:2017} provide details and a review of this approach to hydrodynamic and MHD turbulence \citep[see also][]{Eyink:1995,Eyink:2015}.
-An important advantage of the filtering approach is that, together with ensemble averaging, it does not require scale separation between the mean fields and their fluctuations \citep[e.g.,][]{Aluie:2017}.
+The most widely known application of this technique is to subgrid models for large eddy simulations of turbulent flows \citep{Meneveau:2012}. \citet{Eyink:2018} and \citet{Aluie:2017} provide details and a review of this approach to hydrodynamic and MHD turbulence \citep[see also][]{Eyink:1995,Eyink:2015}.